 When you first see this franchise website, there’s no question what it’s about; volume.
 The traffic volume is about average, or a little below, but the volume of ads is not.
 There’s a large amount of tile ads/link ads for franchises on this website, which is owned by the Redstone Advertising Network.
 I didn’t find it hard to navigate, but it wasn’t easy, either.
 A lot of the links that are clickable are of different sizes, and that made it a little challenging.
 (For me.)
 There’s not a lot of content on the site.

-Opinion; This franchise website has good potential.
-Buy they need new content from different sources, and they also need to lose at least one of the pop-ups.
-They’re a little bothersome.
+Opinion: This franchise website has good potential.
+Buy they need new franchising content from different sources.
+In addition, they need to lose at least one of the pop-ups.* They’re a little bothersome.

 So there you have it: The Top 10 Franchise Opportunity Websites.

 Are you going to look for a franchise to own now?